 The Gardman Paint Your Own Nest Box is a plain feeder that is perfect to decorate and paint with your own designs – ideal for keeping children busy!

-- Comes with four non-toxic paints and two brushes
+- Comes with four non-toxic paints as well as two brushes

-- It will attract a variety of birds including sparrows, great tits and nuthatches.
+- It will attract a variety of birds including sparrows, great tits and also nuthatches

 - Where to Site

 Where to Site Gardman Paint Your Own Nest Box

 - Shelter from wind, rain and direct sunlight